 Should have won in 1962: Lawrence of Arabia is a monument to the craft of filmmaking and deserved the win.

-I mentioned earlier that critics were not kind to The Sound of Music upon its release (again, Pauline Kael referred to it as “the sugar-coated lie people seem to want to eat.”).
+I mentioned earlier that critics were not kind to The Sound of Music (again, Pauline Kael referred to it as “the sugar-coated lie people seem to want to eat.”).
 Audiences, however, adored it, and history has rightly sided with the audience.
 With exceptional music, indelible performances, and gorgeous filming, The Sound of Music has it all–including a staggeringly long running time (par for the course in this decade).
-I defy you, though, to find a part you would be willing to cut out in order to streamline this movie.
-It’s impossible, and in the end it doesn’t matter because it’s equally impossible not to be swept away in The Sound of Music‘s copious charms.
-It also serves as sumptuous tourism porn for Salzburg, which has greatly benefitted from tourist dollars in the 50+ years since this movie came out.
-Watching this and Lawrence of Arabia, it makes you long for a decade when directors thought of film as art.
-They still do, but the scope, the grandeur, the sheer scale of the cinematography, editing, and sound in these films is essentially lost today.
+I defy you, though, to find a part you would be willing to cut.
+It’s impossible.
+It’s equally impossible not to be swept away by The Sound of Music‘s copious charms.
 So nevermind the running time, turn this movie on and get lost with the delightful Julie Andrews.
 The opening scene with her on the mountain is up there with Mary Tyler Moore tossing her hat as one of the most charmingly exuberant moments captured on film.

 From an industry perspective, The Sound of Music was a game-changer.
 It’s staggering success supplanted Gone With the Wind as the highest-grossing movie of all time–redefining the understanding of how profitable a movie could be.
-People tend to blame Jaws or Star Wars for Hollywood’s shift to a bottom-line-obsessed blockbuster factory, but the seeds were actually planted both here and in the nascent success of the James Bond franchise (at the time, the very idea of a franchise didn’t exist).
-When The Sound of Music became such a success as a road-show picture (playing with higher ticket prices for larger audiences on a bigger screen), studios became desperate to copy the model and fast-track their own epic musicals.
+People tend to blame Jaws or Star Wars for Hollywood’s shift to a bottom-line-obsessed blockbuster factory, but the seeds were actually planted both here and in the nascent success of the James Bond franchise (in the 60s the very idea of a franchise didn’t exist).
+When The Sound of Music became such a success, studios desperately copied the model and fast-tracked their own epic musicals.
 There were successes, but there were even more failures (Camelot, Doctor Dolittle, Star!).
 It just wasn’t until Jaws that studios found a more reliable, profitable way to focus on blockbusters.